Introduction

 Enter Informatica, a name synonymous with enterprise-grade data integration.
 Known for its industrial-strength performance and expansive suite of capabilities, Informatica has been the backbone of data strategies at some of the world’s largest organizations.

-This blog dives deep into everything a buyer, engineer, architect, or data leader needs to know before choosing Informatica, from its capabilities, licensing structure, and technical highlights to a comparative look at modern alternatives like Integrate.io that bring agility, affordability, and innovation into the equation.
+This blog dives deep into everything a buyer, engineer, architect, or data leader needs to know before choosing Informatica, from its capabilities, licensing structure, and technical highlights to a comparative look at modern ETL platforms like Integrate.io that are often better suited for centralizing data into a cloud data warehouse with more agility, affordability, and innovation.

 Company Background